mik3y/django-spicy-id/README.md

 This package supports and is tested against the latest patch versions of:

 - **Python:** 3.8, 3.9, 3.10, 3.11
-- **Django:** 2.2, 3.0, 3.1, 4.0
+- **Django:** 2.2, 3.1, 4.1
 - **MySQL:** 5.7, 8.0
 - **PostgreSQL:** 9.5, 10, 11, 12
 - **SQLite:** 3.9.0+

 All database backends are tested with the latest versions of their drivers.
-SQLite is also tested on GitHub Actions' latest macOS and Windows virtual environments.
+SQLite is also tested on GitHub Actions' latest macOS virtual environment.

 ### Instructions